chase-cobb/HDL-for-waifu2x/README.md

 This script is still very early and recommendations for new features are always appreciated!

-##License
+## License

-Copyright 2021 Chase Cobb
+Copyright 2022 Chase Cobb

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at